 The lecturers really know their subjects and the lectures are always interesting and enjoyable.
 The readings are also really interesting.
 Isla Rickson

 We are committed to equality and diversity and strive to ensure our working and learning environment is welcoming, fair, and inclusive for staff and students alike - somewhere everyone can fulfil their potential.
 This is reflected in staff and student recruitment, and in departmental posts, career development, and promotion.
-In 2016, we were awarded two Athena Swan Bronze Awards in recognition of our commitment.
+The School has been awarded an Athena SWAN Bronze Award in recognition of our commitment.

 This ethos is also reflected in our curriculum, which explores aspects of equality such as race, ethnicity, gender, sexuality, and class from the medieval period onwards.
 Read more about the wider University’s work on diversity and inclusion.